SeqWare/seqware/README.md

 PREREQUISITES
 ====================

-SeqWare requires Oracle JDK 1.6.
-We use version 1.6.0_31.
+SeqWare requires Oracle JDK 1.6 or greater, we primarily write and test with JDK 1.6.x.
 An example of instructions on how to update your Linux installation can be found [here](https://ccp.cloudera.com/display/CDH4DOC/Before+You+Install+CDH4+on+a+Single+Node#BeforeYouInstallCDH4onaSingleNode-InstalltheOracleJavaDevelopmentKit).
+You will need to use the method appropriate to your distribution to install this.

+In addition to Java we also require PostgreSQL to be installed, version 8.4 is what we use but newer versions are probably supported.
+You need to use the method appropriate to your distribution to install this.
+For example, on a recent Debian-based system you would do:

+  sudo apt-get install postgresql-8.4

 PREREQUISITES ON Mac OS
 -----------------------